googlearchive/appengine-php-wordpress-starter-project/README.md

     git submodule init
     git submodule update

-Set up MySQL in your local development environment as necessary.
-Then, run `databasesetup.sql` to set up your local MySQL database, first changing the password inside that file.

-Set up a Cloud SQL instance, as described [here](https://developers.google.com/cloud-sql/docs/instances).
+[Sign up](http://cloud.google.com/console) for a Google Cloud Platform project, and set up a Cloud SQL instance, as described [here](https://developers.google.com/cloud-sql/docs/instances).

 Edit `wp-config.php` and `app.yaml` to reflect your settings.
 You'll need to edit the password, and your Cloud SQL instance name if it is not `wordpress`.